 What is this test?

 of your red and white blood cells and platelets to see whether they are normal.
 A

 Why do I need this test?

-Your doctor may also order this test to monitor your blood cell count if you have gone through chemotherapy.
-This test may help him or her evaluate whether the treatment is working.
+You may also have this test to check your blood cell count if you have had chemotherapy.

 What other tests might I have along with this test?